 Ontario premier to make announcement amid COVID-19 pandemic

-TORONTO -- Ontario Premier Doug Ford is expected to make an announcement Monday after a record-breaking number of COVID-19 cases were reported in the province this past weekend.
+TORONTO -- Ontario Premier Doug Ford is expected to make an announcement Wednesday in response to the COVID-19 crisis.

 The premier is expected to speak to reporters at 1 p.m. at Queen's Park.

-He will be joined by the Minister of Health Christine Elliott, Minister of Long-Term Care Dr. Merrilee Fullerton, and Minister of Finance Rod Phillips.
+He will be joined by the Minister of Health Christine Elliott, Minister of Economic Development Vic Fedeli, and Minister of Finance Rod Phillips.

 CTVNewsToronto.ca will carry the news conference live as soon as it begins.